 While we’ll break down the features in more detail later, some of the big pluses to LifeLock’s offering that are consistent throughout all the plans are their Million Dollar Protection Package, which purports to cover the cost of lawyers and experts up to a million dollars, stolen wallets, USPS address change verifications, dark web monitoring, data breach notifications, identity and Social Security number alerts, and more.

 The Standard LifeLock plan as advertised, while not nearly as extensive as the other plans, does offer great value at its given price point.
-However, we’d recommend taking advantage of the Norton 360 with LifeLock Select plan, since the company is really pushing the merger and giving customers the perks of the service at the same introductory price.
+However, we’d recommend taking advantage of the Norton 360 with LifeLock Select plan, since the company is really pushing the merger and giving customers the perks of the service at almost the same introductory price.
 For those looking for a plan with complete coverage, the Ultimate Plus plan really does offer everything we’ve come to expect from a total identity protection and monitoring service.

 A Bit About LifeLock’s Questionable History

 As we mentioned earlier, LifeLock does have a bit of a sordid history, and it might be best to clear the air before we go any further.

 One of the major complaints and points of caution surrounding LifeLock is how they handle privacy and advertising.
 In 2010, the company had to pay the FTC (Federal Trade Commission) $11 million dollars, in part because they made false claims regarding data security with the FTC concluding that the company’s system was vulnerable.
 This vulnerability was further demonstrated in 2018, when a bug exposed millions of customer email addresses.2